Contracting on the rise as economic and cost challenges persist

 Attributes such as resilience, adaptability and agility will help professionals stand out in the contracting space.

-“This is because contract professionals need to be able to take on a variety of different projects, and to adapt fast to changing environments,” explains Monty.
+“This is because contract professionals need to be able to take on a variety of different projects, and to adapt fast to changing environments,” explains Hua Choon.

 He also points to specific finance and data roles as being at high risk of integration with AI.
 Already, data processing and analysis tasks are being replaced by AI, while chatbots take over responsibilities usually covered by service desk roles.
 Professionals are advised to learn how to use AI tools to increase efficiency and productivity.